CrazedoutSoft/cornelia/README.md

 If you change the root directory, Cornelia will still look for these icons in /res so a sym link or actual move is recommended.<p/>
 <p/>

-Warning: Since Cornelias primary purpose is for development the header 'Access-Control-Allow-Origin' is set to '*'.<br>
+<b>Warning: Since Cornelias primary purpose is for development the header 'Access-Control-Allow-Origin' is set to '*'.<br>
 This is dangerous in a open context.
-On HTTP OPTIONS request this can be changed in conf/http_options.txt.<p>
+On HTTP OPTIONS request this can be changed in conf/http_options.txt.</b><p>

 OpenSSL:<br/>
 If you can't build Cornelia with the OpenSSL headers and libs provided you <br/>